-I think personal websites are a great thing to have.
-They give you a page on the internet to do whatever you want with it - whether it be show off a portfolio, make a fun game, or even just host funny pictures.
-This is a simple breakdown on how I deploy and host my website (and all of its subdomains, like this blog site) for only ~$10/year.
+Personal websites are a great thing to have – they are a space on the internet to do whatever you want with.
+You can show off a portfolio, make a fun game, or even host funny pictures.
+This is a simple breakdown of how I deploy and host my website (and its subdomains, like this blog site) for only ~$10/year.

 Getting a Domain

-I use Namecheap to register and buy all of my domains.
-They have an intuitive interface to find the right domain, and also provides free Whois Guard after your purchase.
-This helps prevents people from getting personal information about you from having this domain.
+I use Namecheap to register and buy my domains.
+They have an easy search for domains, and also provides free Whois Guard.
+This helps prevent people from getting personal information about you.

-I host all of my websites with GitHub Pages, because they’re all static and GitHub Pages is a great free deployment tool.
-In addition, it provides for the simplest way to update and change content on the website, since it links directly to a specific branch in your repository.
+I host my websites with GitHub Pages.
+All my sites are static, and Pages is the best free deployment tool.
+It links to a specific branch in your repository and updates the deployment on every new push.
 Technologies that are great to generate static websites are Jekyll and Hugo.

 CDN & Website Security

-At this point, you have all the tools to host a website online under your own domain, by linking Namecheap and GitHub.
-However, to ensure the best security for your page and also the best experience for the user, I like to use CloudFlare in the middle.
+At this point, you have all the tools to host a website online under your own domain.
+To ensure the best security for your page and also the best experience for the user, I like to use CloudFlare.
 It’s a company for custom CDN and security.
-It has great features such as advanced analytics, auto minification, caching settings, and forcing HTTPS.
+It has features such as advanced analytics, auto minification, caching, and enforcing HTTPS.

 Your GitHub repository should contain a